If you have chronic kidney disease, you may have questions about finding, keeping or changing jobs.

 Department of Veterans Affairs benefits may provide shopping privileges, a monthly pension or coverage for health care, care at home, or care in a nursing home.
 Military service is required.
 For some benefits, service must have been during wartime.
 For others, you must have a service-connected disability.

 Bureau of Indian Affairs provides coverage for health care and financial help for American Indians living on reservations.

 Vocational Rehabilitation can provide evaluation, training, counseling, job placement services and some financial benefits to physically or mentally disabled people.
 It is run by state departments of Vocational Rehabilitation.
 It may take several months to see if you qualify, develop a plan, get needed training and help you get a job.
 Benefits are not based on income or savings.

-Community service agencies and charitable organizations, including some National Kidney Foundation Affiliates, can provide temporary financial help with food, housing, medicines, etc., to low income persons in need.
-Some National Kidney Foundation Affiliates also provide job training programs.
+Community service agencies and charitable organizations can provide temporary financial help with food, housing, medicines, etc., to low income persons in need.
 Talk to your social worker about these programs.
 You may need to be referred by your social worker.